How do I test for allergic reactions to Juvederm?

 I've been toying for a while with the idea of enhancing the volume of my lips, and after all this research I've decided that Juvederm is my first option.
 The only thing is I have a history of allergies, it runs in the family, and Juvederm could constitute a potential threat to me.
 How can I find out if I'm allergic to Juvederm or not?

-While mild inflammatory reactions and bruising are common with Juvederm, it is very rare to experience severe reactions or an allergic response to hyaluronic acid dermal fillers.
+While mild inflammatory reactions and bruising are common with Juvederm, it is very rare to experience a severe reaction or an allergic response to hyaluronic acid dermal fillers.
 Hypersensitivity reactions, which are sometimes seen with other types of fillers, are exceedingly rare with hyaluronic acid.
 Common side effects include swelling and redness at the injection site.
 To reduce the pain associated with the injections, your dermatologist may use a topical anesthetic or lidocaine.

 Without a personal consultation I can't speak to your prior history or family history of allergies, but I would be surprised if those allergies would be due to hyaluronic acid.